 Can I use a different type of fish?

 You most definitely can change the type of fish in this recipe!
-There are so many different varieties of fish that you can use in this taco, so feel free to experiment!
-Just be cautious where you are getting your fish from, so it is very fresh, and make sure to cook it thoroughly.
+There are so many different varieties of fish that you can use, so feel free to experiment!
+Just be cautious about where you get your fish, so it is very fresh, and make sure to cook it thoroughly.

 Can you eat Ahi Raw? (or Partially Cooked?)

 Yes.
 Look for fresh sushi-grade ahi to be sure it is safe to eat raw or medium-rare, with just a light searing on the outside.